-If staying in Port Angeles, consider an Elwha River Restoration Tour for more time hiking and a greater variety of hiking options.
+If staying in Port Angeles, consider an Elwha River Restoration Tour for more time hiking.

-Fall 2018 Alert: Upper Hoh Road might be repaired September 5 - October? closing off access to the Hoh Rainforest trails during this time period!
+Fall 2018 Alert: Upper Hoh Road will be repaired September 5 - October? closing off access to the Hoh Rainforest trails during this time period!

 The Hoh Rainforest is a temperate rainforest wilderness where old-growth Sitka Spruce and Western Hemlock dominate.
 Moss is increadibly prolific on all surfaces, especially when it creates curtains on Big-Leaf and Vine Maple trees.